osome-iu/osometweet/README.md

 ## Utility Methods (`osometweet.utils`)
 > [Return to top of page](#contents)

-We also include a few utility methods which will (hopefully) make working with the new Twitter API structure a bit more useful.
+We also include a few utility methods which will (hopefully) make working with the new Twitter API structure a bit easier.

 First, you can import the utility methods into your environment with the following code...